and what do you know about love letters?

 I knew I needed to become a journalist — because I could make so much more money doing that than playing make believe.

 But what does the news have to do with love letters, anyway?
 More often than not, what we have to report is sad.
 Heartbreaking, even.
 Writing – as a journalist, novelist, poet or in any other form – is about opening my heart to the pain and hope of every person.

 And then telling that story.

-Right now, I am facilitating storytelling as an associate managing editor at The Villages Daily Sun.
-I have previously held positions as education, community and political reporters and senior copy editor.
+Right now, I am telling stories as the growth and development reporter at the Florida Times-Union.
+I have previously held positions as education, community and political reporters, senior copy editor and associate managing editor.

-I take as many opportunities as are available to stretch beyond my usual pieces and abilities.
-When I'm not working, I'm writing fictional short stories, volunteering at the local animal shelter or preparing a speech for my next Toastmasters meeting.
+At the Times-Union, I have covered business trends, the housing and rental markets and the labor economy.
+I take as many opportunities as are available to stretch beyond my usual pieces and test my abilities.
+When I'm not working, I'm writing fictional short stories, volunteering at the local animal shelter or spending time with my Kindle at the beach.